Esri/arcgis-runtime-samples-android/java/surface-placement/README.md

 ## How to use the sample

-The application loads a scene showing four points that use the individual surface placement rules (Absolute, Relative, Relative to Scene, and either Draped Billboarded or Draped Flat).
-Use the control to toggle the draped mode, then explore the scene by zooming in/out and by panning around to observe the effects of the surface placement rules.
+The application loads a scene showing four points that use individual surface placement modes (Absolute, Relative, Relative to Scene, and either Draped Billboarded or Draped Flat).
+Use the toggle to change the draped mode and the slider to dynamically adjust the Z value of the graphics.
+Explore the scene by zooming in/out and by panning around to observe the effects of the surface placement rules.

 ## How it works